causaly/zod-validation-error/README.md

 - `error` - _unknown_; an error (required)
 - `options` - _Object_; formatting options (optional)
+  - `messageBuilder` - _MessageBuilder_; a function that accepts an array of `zod.ZodIssue` objects and returns a user-friendly error message in the form of a `string` (optional).

+#### Notes

+Alternatively, you may pass the following `options` instead of a `messageBuilder`.

+- `options` - _Object_; formatting options (optional)
   - `maxIssuesInMessage` - _number_; max issues to include in user-friendly message (optional, defaults to 99)
   - `issueSeparator` - _string_; used to concatenate issues in user-friendly message (optional, defaults to ";")
   - `unionSeparator` - _string_; used to concatenate union-issues in user-friendly message (optional, defaults to ", or")
   - `prefix` - _string_ or _null_; prefix to use in user-friendly message (optional, defaults to "Validation error").
 Pass `null` to disable prefix completely.
   - `prefixSeparator` - _string_; used to concatenate prefix with rest of the user-friendly message (optional, defaults to ": ").
 Not used when `prefix` is `null`.
   - `includePath` - _boolean_; used to provide control on whether to include the erroneous property name suffix or not (optional, defaults to `true`).

+They will be passed as arguments to the [createMessageBuilder](#createMessageBuilder) function.
+The only reason they exist is to provide backwards-compatibility with older versions of `zod-validation-error`.
+They should however be considered deprecated and may be removed in the future.

 ### fromZodIssue